 Starting with the most important parts, particularly when making a claim you’ll be bombarded with the words solicitor and maybe even barrister if your case is taken to court.
 The word Lawyer won’t usually crop up much as it’s a very general term in the industry.

 Why would people use Lawyer?
 The term Lawyer is probably used more over in the USA, it’s used occasionally over here but the term generally means anyone who is a licensed legal practitioner who is qualified to give legal advice in a certain area of law.
 If we were to be technical, both Solicitors and Barristers are classed as Lawyers; that’s one area cleared up!

-Solicitors are an integral part of the industry and an integral part here at Jefferies.
+Solicitors are an integral part of the industry and an integral part of Jefferies.
 We’ve got an excellent team of qualified solicitors who specialise in a wide range of areas including personal injury, clinical negligence etc. But you might be asking what they do and what does their role entail as a solicitor?